luiul/docker-basics/README.md

 - **`COPY <src> <dest>`**: Copies files or directories from the build context to the image.
 This is useful for adding application code, configuration files, etc. to the image.
 The `src` path is relative to the build context.
 The `dest` path is the location in the image where the files will be copied.
 - **`RUN <command>`**: Executes a command during the build process.
 This is useful for installing packages, setting up the environment, etc. Each `RUN` instruction creates a new layer in the image.
 To reduce the image size, consider chaining commands together (e.g., `RUN apt-get update && apt-get install -y package`).
 - **`WORKDIR <path>`**: Sets the working directory for any subsequent `RUN`, `CMD`, `ENTRYPOINT`, `COPY`, or `ADD` instructions.
 This is where commands will be executed inside
+- **`EXPOSE <port>`**: Informs Docker that the container listens on the specified network ports at runtime.
+This does not actually publish the port, but it is useful for documentation purposes.
+To publish ports, use the `-p` flag with `docker run`.

 ## 7. Layers